GerritCodeReview/git-repo/docs/repo-hooks.md

 long running operations occur, but long/verbose output should be used only if the hook ultimately fails.

-The hook runs from the top level of the git repo where the operation is started. e.g. If you're in the git repo `src/foo/`, that is where the hook runs, even if the `repo` command was started from a subdir like `src/foo/bar/`.
+The hook runs from the top level of the repo client where the operation is started.
+For example, if the repo client is under `~/tree/`, then that is where the hook runs, even if you ran repo in a git repository at `~/tree/src/foo/`, or in a subdirectory of that git repository of that git tree in `~/tree/src/foo/bar/`.
+Hooks frequently start off by doing a `os.chdir` to the specific project they're called on (see below) and then changing back to the original dir when they're finished.

 Python's `sys.path` is modified so that the top of repohooks directory comes first.
 This should help simplify the hook logic to easily allow importing of